konnected-io/docs/security-alarm-system/wiring/power.md

    wires slip out.

    ![](/assets/images/warning-80px.png){:class="img-product"}
    **DO NOT CONNECT THE KONNECTED DEVICE TO AC POWER**.
-Do not confuse the _AUX Power Out_ on your alarm panel with the
+Do not confuse the _AUX Power Out_ on the alarm panel with where
-    screw terminals where your alarm panel _receives_ AC power.
+    the alarm panel _receives_ AC power.
 Connecting the device to AC power will damage the device and may result in electrocution or fire!
    <br style="clear:both;"/>